SnehalTikare/cloud-datacenter-simulation/README.md

 ```

-Simulation example 1 and Simulation example 2 show results of various allocation policies and configuration parameters
+Simulation example 1 and Simulation example 2 show results of various allocation policies and configuration parameters.
+Results of which are explained in the **"Report.docx"**.

 #### IaaS Simulation
 This class shows implementation of Infrastructure as a Service.
 Here, the user has control over the hardware and software specification of VM and Cloudlets.